 Setting up the sound bar shouldn’t take more than a few minutes.
 Generally speaking, each sound bar includes everything you need right in the box, including cables, remote, user manual, batteries and even the wall mount kit, if applicable.

-Consider reading some reviews around to know the difficulty level of the setup.
+Consider reading some reviews around to know the difficulty level of the setup, or guides like what we have for setting up iLive soundbars.
 But even if you have low-level tech skills, we’re sure you can connect the wires and get your soundbar up and running.

 Our Top Pick For A Soundbar Under $500: Sonos Beam